BinaryBobcat/quantum-resistant-performance/README.md

-# System Monitoring Scripts
+# Quantum Resistance Performance Scripts

-This repository contains two Python scripts for monitoring system resources.
+This repository contains Python scripts for quantum and non-quantum resistant encryption algorithms along with scripts to monitoring system resources to determine algorithm performance.

 ## Requirements